Azure/Verified-Telemetry/README.md

 ## Return Value
 NX_AZURE_IOT_SUCCESS upon success or an error code upon failure.

-# Steps to integrate Verified Telemetry with existing device code
+# Integration of VT with existing device code
 * While developers can refer to the [Device Samples](https://github.com/Azure/Verified-Telemetry-Device-Sample) for Verified Telemetry, the following steps showcase how Verified Telemetry Library can be integrated separately with [Azure RTOS getting started samples](https://github.com/azure-rtos/getting-started)

 	> NOTE: The following steps demonstrate the integration of Verified Telemetry for the [AZ3166 getting started sample.](https://github.com/azure-rtos/getting-started/tree/master/MXChip/AZ3166)